 Suicide Awareness: Identifying and Preventing Warning Signs

-Some warning signs may help you determine if someone is at risk for suicide, especially if the behavior is new, has increased, or seems related to a painful event, loss, or change.
+The following warning signs may help you determine if someone is at risk for suicide, especially if the behavior is new, has increased, or seems related to a painful event, loss, or change.

 • Talking about wanting to die or to kill themselves

-• Looking for a way to kill themselves, like searching online or buying a gun
+• Looking for a way to kill themselves, such as searching online or buying a gun

 • Talking about feeling hopeless or having no reason to live